- 8 Minutes to read

 On the Program level, you will once again make the decision of which claim types should be made active.
 This allows you to have different claim type options on each of your programs.
 From this level, you will also determine which event types can submit claims for the claim type.

 This page is also where you will choose which Event Types you want to have this Claim Type submitted against.
 All Event Types that will be displayed with checkboxes to Allow Claims and Automatically Generate.
-Selecting Allow Claims means that staff users will be able to manually submit claims of this type when they work this category of event.
+Selecting Allow Claims means that staff users will be able to manually submit claims of this type when they work an event of this type.
 Automatically Generate means that a claim of this type will be automatically submitted for the staff user when they complete a shift on this type of event.
 When you select Automatically Generate, a new field will display under Amount.
 Add the amount that the claim should total in that field and the system will take it from there.
 You cannot select Allow Claims and Automatically Generate for a single Claim Type.
 Only one option can be selected.

 Entering Pay Periods is necessary in order to be able to submit claims on MainEvent.
 Pay periods are chronological and entered on the global level.
 You are able to determine the length of a pay period (1 week, 2 weeks, 1 month, etc), and build out the pay period schedule from there.
 Find the Pay Period section on the Global Admin section under Claims.
 Add a new pay period by clicking Add Period.